 Please note: All prices quoted above are approximate figures based on estimations provided by local funeral directors and are subject to change.

 Exhumation and Shipment

-The cost of exhumation is approximately $4,200 and shipment of exhumed remains would be approximately $4,475; however, this cost greatly varies as each cemetery, county, city and local health authorities will charge different fees for the various documents and permissions required.
+Remains may be exhumed once the consent of local authorities has been obtained.
+A local funeral director can arrange for the exhumation and shipment of remains.
+The cost of exhumation is approximately $6,900 and shipment of exhumed remains would be approximately $7,200; however, this cost greatly varies as each cemetery, county, city, and local health authorities will charge different fees for the various documents and permissions required.
 Additionally, the costs for shipment of exhumed remains may be more costly than a regular casket.

-Required Documentation: A license to exhume from the local authorities, permission from the local Coroner and/or a Warrant to Exhume and authorization to exhume from the family/owner of the original grave are required.
+Required Documentation: A license to exhume from the local authorities; permission from the local Coroner and/or a Warrant to Exhume; and authorization to exhume from the family/owner of the original grave are required.
 An exhumation must be supervised by an Environmental Health officer.

-Autopsies (Post Mortem Examination)
+Autopsies (Postmortem Examination)